ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Full Experimental Setup

+\paragraph{(5) Number of Samples Used in Experiments.} Images are generated for different purposes: (1) unwatermarked images as negative (unwatermarked) class for evaluation, (2) unwatermarked images used for training the token and cluster classifiers, (3) watermarked images used in robustness study, (4) watermarked images used to measure FID and CLIP score.
+Below is a breakdown of the number of generated images:

-For each of the three models, we first generated 2.000 unwatermarked samples to obtain negative class samples, adding up to 6.000 images.
-The baselines methods (DWT-DCT, DWT-DCT-SVD, and RivaGAN) were applied to these unwatermarked images to obtain positive samples.
+\textbf{(I) Unwatermarked generated images.} For each of the three models (LlamaGen (GPT-B and GPT-L), RAR-XL), we generated 100k images.
+These images were used for training the cluster and token predictors.
+In addition, 2,000 unwatermarked generated images were used as negative class for evaluation.
+The baselines methods (DWT-DCT-SVD, RivaGAN, TrustMark, and SSL watermarking) were applied on top of unwatermarked images to obtain positive samples.